Washing machines: Using your washing machine Airers and washing lines

 If you haven't got a tumble dryer or washer-dryer, or simply want to take a greener approach to drying your clothes, you'll need something to hang them on.

 A Best Buy washing machine has to rinse and spin clothes well, which should make drying them that bit easier.
-Find out which models made the grade in our washing machines review.

 We've put together an overview of the types of airers and washing lines available in the shops.